Adobe-Marketing-Cloud/tools/repo/README.md

 ```
 Usage: repo <command> [opts] [<path>]

-Uploads or downloads JCR content from a local filesystem to a server.
+FTP-like tool for JCR content, with support for diffing.

+Transfers filevault JCR content between the filesystem (unzipped content package)
+and a server such as AEM (running the package manager HTTP API).

-Takes a given path inside a jcr_root/ filevault structure as single filter
+For a given path inside a jcr_root filevault structure on the filesystem, it
-to either upload or download that file or subtree using a content package.
-Note in case of a directory, it will be entirely overwritten.
+creates a package with a single filter for the entire subtree and pushes that to
+the server (put), fetches it from the server (get) or compares the differences
+(status and diff).
+Please note that it will always overwrite the entire file or
+directory specified.
+Does not support multiple filter paths or vlt's filter.xml.

 Available commands: